andersonmann/cloud-web-automation-test/README.md

 ```

 Are possible use hundreds of devices, you just need change the parameter of single.conf.json file, located at folder src/test/resources.

-## Running the tests

-NOTICE 1: The tests are running at BrowserStack datacenters!!
-NOTICE 2: The account used is free and has a usage limit!!
-To run the suite test, you should execute the file suite.multiplatform.xml, located at folder src/main/resources.
-You can also run by command line through maven commands.

 ### Maven commands